Overview of Black Hat SEO Techniques

 Redirects are an important part of the web.
 When a website changes its domain or subdomain, the webmaster can use 301 redirects to make sure that the SEO Rankins of the page or site is not lost in the transition.
 Black hat SEO use redirections in a different way.
 A black hat SEO practitioner can redirect a high authority page with a lot of backlinks to a completely irrelevant and spammy page.
 This is done by showing the original page to Google bots and redirecting the visitors of the site to the spam page.

 On-site redirects have some value, such as Netflix will take a logged-in user to the video player, but someone who has not purchased the subscription will be sent to the sign-up page.
-But in the black hat, SEO is always used to cheat search engines is not for the ease of users.
+But in the black hat, SEO is always used to cheat search engines for users’ ease.

 Just like Cloaking, Redirects are used to spread spam.